MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-servicecontrolmanager.md

 If you enable this policy setting, built-in system services hosted in svchost.exe processes will have stricter security policies enabled on them.

-This includes a policy requiring all binaries loaded in these processes to be signed by Microsoft, as well as a policy disallowing dynamically-generated code.
+This includes a policy requiring all binaries loaded in these processes to be signed by Microsoft, and a policy disallowing dynamically generated code.

 > [!IMPORTANT]
 > Enabling this policy could cause compatibility issues with third-party software that uses svchost.exe processes (for example, third-party antivirus software).